 But there were also tears of thankfulness.
 I thanked God that, to put it frankly, I hadn’t screwed this up.
 I thanked God for the chance to see a hint of the beauty of Jade’s spirit.

 Moving forward, I resolved to always manage my own emotions.
 These girls do not need to feel the weight of my shock and sadness — in fact, all that will do is alienate them.
 After all, their experiences are all they’ve known.
 To them, it’s normal.
-Even as they come to recognize that it was harmful, that doesn’t mean they see it as shocking.
+Even though they come to recognize that it was harmful, that doesn’t mean they see it as shocking.

 How would you feel if a stranger took one glimpse of your life and recoiled in horror?
 Would you trust that person?
 Or would you slam the door in their face?